 – Greg Andeck, former Manager, Environmental Defense Fund

-“Being a research center linked with a university lends credibility to Duke CGGC that goes beyond what one would get from hiring a pure consulting firm.
+“Being a research center linked with a university lends credibility to the Duke GVC Centerthat goes beyond what one would get from hiring a pure consulting firm.
 This definitely makes a difference to organizations such as the World Bank and governments.”

 – Tom Farole, World Bank